thijs-flux/fleet-v2/README.md

 ### Installation

 Use terraform.
-The alternative is to set up a cluster manually, and use scripts/bootstrap.sh.
+There are some old scripts for manual bootstrapping, but these do not work with the flux operator.

-Sample command: `terraform apply -var "nodes=2" -var "github_token=$(cat token)"`
+Sample command: `terraform apply -var "nodes=2"

 Terraform variables:
 # nodes
 The amount of nodes in the minikube cluster

-# github_token
+You also need a GITHUB_TOKEN environment variable set.

-The github token for authentication.
-If this is not set flux will fail.
+It may take some time for flux to fully apply all configs.
+If you see errors around L2Advertisement CRD not being available, just wait a bit as this should be smoothed out by a hack in the terraform (the terraform flux provider cannot handle resources introducing CRDs and using them at the same time).

 ### Repository layout

 # /cluster
-Flux files and main cluster definitions.
-These are hard to move, as flux is somewhat unwieldy about this. cluster.yaml lists all the other directories. namespaces.yaml contains all namespaces.
+Flux file and main cluster definitions. flux.yaml gets loaded directly by terraform, which should bootstrap all other files.
 # /apps
 Apps in the cluster
 # /monitoring